State deputy

 Established by the Constitution of Brazil, the State Senate is the State's representative body.
 The members are elected through the proportional system, by taking into account the joining affiliation (political party or coalition of parties), as a way to define the number of elected candidates that are filling the vacancies reserved for specific groups.

-State Representative (Deputado Estadual) is the name given to the political agent while the corresponding body is the State Legislative Assembly (Assembléia Legislativa Estadual), which is the highest legislative authority of each state.
+State representative, also known as state deputy (deputado estadual), is the name given to the political agent while the corresponding body is the State Legislative Assembly (Assembleia Legislativa Estadual), which is the highest legislative authority of each state.

 Mandate

 The term for a Representative is 4 years.

 The term for the President of the Legislature (elected) is a 4- or 5-year period, beginning 6 months after the start of the session.

 Function

 The Constitution gives state legislators the task of legislating in the field of state legislative powers defined by the Constitution, including being able to propose, amend, modify, revoke and repeal state laws, both common and complementary, prepare and amend the state constitution, annually evaluating the accounts rendered by the State Governor, creating Parliamentary Committees of Inquiry, as well as other powers established in the Constitution and the State Constitution.